ourcodingclub/ourcodingclub.github.io/_tutorials/tidyverse.md

 __In this part of the tutorial, we will focus on one particular species, red deer (*Cervus elaphus*), where it has been recorded around the world, and where it's populations are being monitored.
 We will use occurrence data from the [Global Biodiversity Information Facility](http://www.gbif.org/) which we will download in `R` using the `rgbif` package.__

 Occurrence data can be messy and when you are working with thousands of records, not all of them might be valid records.
-If you are keen to find out how to test the validity of geographic coordinates using the `CoordinateCleaner` package, check out our tutorial <a href="https://ourcodingclub.github.io/2018/01/06/occurrence.html" target = "_blank">here</a>.
+If you are keen to find out how to test the validity of geographic coordinates using the `CoordinateCleaner` package, check out our tutorial [here](https://ourcodingclub.github.io/2018/01/06/occurrence.html).

 ```r
 ### PART 3: Downloading and mapping data from large datasets ----